Description

 Gastronomy

-Mela Rossa Cuneo PGI should be kept in a cool, dry place, away from direct light or heat sources.
-If kept in the fridge it is advisable to leave it at room temperature for a short time before eating.
+Mela Rossa Cuneo PGI should be kept in a cool, dry place, away from direct light and heat sources.
+If kept in the refrigerator, it is best left at room for a while before eating in order to fully enjoy its unmistakable flavour.
 Mela Rossa Cuneo PGI is used as an ingredient in numerous recipes of the local cuisine, both sweet and savoury.
-For example: “pasta Mela Rossa Cuneo PGI and saffron”, “rice and Mela Rossa Cuneo PGI soufflé”, “Cuneesi meatballs”, where the mincemeat is mixed with finely chopped apple, and “Mela Rosse Cuneo PGI mousse”.
+For example: Mela Rossa Cuneo PGI and saffron pasta, rice and Mela Rossa Cuneo PGI soufflé, Cunesi meatballs, where the mincemeat is mixed with finely chopped apple, and Mela Rosse Cuneo PGI mousse.

 Marketing